 Marino stayed a few more years after Shula left, retiring in 1999 with an impressive list of records (some of which have since been surpassed).
 A consummate Hall of Famer, Marino is remembered as one of the greatest quarterbacks ever to play the game.
 That said, it only makes sense that Miami would endure a major setback after losing him.
 However, in the 17 seasons since his departure, the Dolphins have only played five playoff games, with only one win.

-Jay Cutler was called out of retirement to suit up in Miami following a season-ending injury to starting QB Ryan Tannehill in an August practice.
-Working hard to return to the team, Tannehill is doing all that he can to be ready to resume his career for the Dolphins.
-In the meantime, the organization has been working to put the pieces around him to make success a real possibility.
-DeVante Parker (re-signed to a new two year extension worth $11.2 million) and Kenny Stills are still in the lineup at wide receiver, but are joined by the veteran presence of Albert Wilson (from Kansas City) and Danny Amendola (from New England).
-Jarvis Landry refused a franchise tag and was eventually traded to the Cleveland Browns.
-Kenyan Drake is preparing to be the feature back this year and is learning from one of the best to ever play the position in Frank Gore, who is added to the roster for the 2018 season.
-The starting line, including Laremy Tunsil and Daniel Kilgore, is focused on wrapping up their opponent and doing their best to keep Tannehill upright and healthy.
+The Dolphins organization has been working to put the pieces around him to make success a real possibility.
+DeVante Parker (re-signed to a new two year extension worth $11.2 million) and Kenny Stills are still in the lineup at wide receiver, but are joined by the veteran presence of Danny Amendola (from New England).
+Kenyan Drake is preparing to be the feature back this year and is learning from one of the best to ever play the position in Frank Gore, who was added to the roster for the 2018 season.
+The starting line, including Laremy Tunsil and Ja’Wuan James, is focused on wrapping up their opponent and doing their best to keep Tannehill upright and healthy.